 Unlike the more assimilated Anabaptist churches, the plain groups emphasize separation from the world.
 Members are discouraged from owning televisions and radios, and sometimes are restricted in their use of the Internet.
 The leaders of many of the groups also discourage higher education and involvement in worldly forms of leisure and mass culture.

-- Donald B. Kraybill and James Hurd, Horse-and-Buggy Mennonites: Hoofbeats of Humility in a Postmodern World (State College, PA: Penn State University Press, 2006).
+- Donald B. Kraybill and James Hurd, Horse-and-Buggy Mennonites: Hoofbeats of Humility in a Postmodern World (State College, PA: Pennsylvania State University Press, 2006).